Laura returned to work as a nurse at the hospital. She resumed her career.

 She stepped into the hall.
 ‘I’ve been drinking,’ she said.

-I knew she was not referring to the coke, I moved backwards, sat down on the bottom stair, steadied my shaking legs.
-‘Oh, Bella, no.’
+I moved backwards and sat down on the bottom stair to steady my shaking legs.
+‘Oh, Laura.
+Please no.’

 ‘I know, I feel sick too.’
-She squeezed past me, sat on the stair, higher than mine.
-Had got her secret of her chest, forced it on me.
+She squeezed past me and sat on a stair higher than mine.
+She had got her secret of her chest and made a prisoner of me.

-Husband still watching football, unaware of the tragedy unfolding.
+Husband was still watching football, unaware of the tragedy unfolding.

-‘It’s terrible, isn’t it?’ she said.
-She showed not one jot of remorse.
-As though I told her something, that I had done wrong, and we were commiserating.
+‘It’s terrible, isn’t it?’
+She said.
+Laura did not show one jot of remorse.
+As though I told her something that I had done wrong and we were commiserating.
 I turned to look at her, to look at what planet she was on.

-She walked into the living room.
+Laura walked into the living room.
 ‘Dad, I’ve been drinking.’
-His eyes stayed on the ball.
+His eyes stayed on the television, stayed on the football.

 ‘Just go,’ he said.
 ‘I’m not interested.’